commonsmachinery/blockhash-js/README.md

 The available methods are:

 1. Quick and crude, non-overlapping blocks
-2. Fairly quick and crude, overlapping blocks
-3. Precise but slower, non-overlapping blocks
+2. Precise but slower, non-overlapping blocks
-4. Precise but even slower, overlapping blocks

 Method 3 is recommended as a good tradeoff between speed and good matches on any image size.
 The quick ones are only advisable when the